18th October, 2022

 For example, a client running a factory where work will be carried out within the facility while it is still in use.

-If the client is going to be managing the project on site, carrying out inductions, enforcing site rules, controlling the work, issuing permits etc, then it makes sense that they can be the principal contractor.
+If the client is going to be managing the project on the site, carrying out inductions, enforcing site rules, controlling the work, issuing permits etc, then it makes sense that they can be the principal contractor.

 The client really can't be the principal contractor if they don't have the skills, experience, knowledge or resources to carry out the role.
+If you don't have experience in the construction industry, it's unlikely you will be able to perform the role of the principal contractor.

 8.—(1) A designer (including a principal designer) or contractor (including a principal contractor) appointed to work on a project must have the skills, knowledge and experience, and, if they are an organisation, the organisational capability, necessary to fulfil the role that they are appointed to undertake, in a manner that secures the health and safety of any person affected by the project.